Opencode Go vs MiniMax Token Plan: $10 vs $20 — Which AI Coding Plan Is Better?

 What the Community Is Saying

-After noticing this pattern repeatedly, I dug into Reddit discussions to see if others had the same experience.
-Turns out I wasn’t imagining things:
+After noticing this pattern, I dug into Reddit to see if others had the same experience.
+Turns out some users did:

 “Opencode feels like it’s running quantized models.
 For real project work, it comes off as noticeably less capable.”